zearp/Nucintosh/README.md

 + Copy the EFI folder to the EFI partition on the USB installer
 + Install macOS

 \* Installers made with GibMacOS require a working internet connection.
 It downloads the full installer from Apple.
-Using the *createistallmedia* script makes an off-line installer.
+The *createistallmedia* script makes an off-line installer.

 ### Intel Bluetooth and wifi
 + Bluetooth works for HID devices such as mouse, keyboard and audio stuff.